ralphchen/vpc/intl.en-US/User Guide/Manage VSwitches.md

     |**Number of Available Private IPs**|Display the number of available private IPs of the VSwitch.|
     |**Description**| Enter a description of the VSwitch.

- The name can contain 2 to 256 characters, but cannot begin with`http://` 和 `https://`.
+ The name can contain 2 to 256 characters, but cannot begin with`http://` and `https://`.

  |